sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 ## CONCLUSION

 SASjs was built originally to support [Data Controller](https://datacontroller.io) and the development of Web Apps on SAS.
-Since then it has matured into an enterprise framework to enable Dev Ops and automated deployment for all types of SAS Platform.
+Since then it has matured into an enterprise framework to enable Dev Ops and automated deployment for SAS Programmers using all types of SAS Platform (Base SAS, SAS 9, SAS Viya).

-It is fully open source (MIT) and can be used for any purpose without encumbrances or a need for attribution.
+It is fully open source (MIT) and free for commercial use.

 Whilst primarily sponsored by [Analytium](https://analytium.co.uk) the project itself is independent and fully open for other collaborators.
 We need help, and additional sponsors, and would love to hear from you!